Ed1123/100-days-of-code/r2-log.md

 **Thoughts:** I woke up earlier than yesterday! :D I felt terribly tired during the day, though.
 I think it is just for the routine I'm maintaining.
 On the emotional side, I'm feeling well.
 I feel a bit anxious for the coding projects I have in mind.
 I think they might be because of the stress I put on time and that I want to know it all.
 I can't know it all in little time, but I'm moving on my pace and learning every single day something new.
 I hope that would take me that somewhere I'd like to be someday.

+### Day 48: June 11, 2020 (Applications and more conferences)

+**Today's Progress**: I'm reading an understanding the extra functions we can make a balanced binary search tree perform by just adding a size attribute to each node.
+For instance, finding the ith smallest element and a the rank of any other node in logarithmic time.
+Awesome.
+Also watched more conferences of the Microsoft Build.
+This guy, Scott Hanselman, did such a great job with his sessions.
+Amazing stuff.
+Pretty entertain, inspiring and full of relevant content.

+**Thoughts:** It's a bit late, but I'm feeling good.
+Yoga have became such an important part of my everyday well-being.
+Namaste. :)

 ### Day : June , 2020 ()